ZiliangWang0505/Alexnet_with_keras/README.md

 # Alexnet_with_keras
-Set up Alexnet to perform gender recognition and gesture prediction based on face
+Set up Alexnet to perform gender recognition and gesture prediction based on face.